We love the warmth and weight of this pretty sleeping bag, but don't like the price tag and restrictive fit around our ankles!

 The troublesome feature on this bag which many people have complained about is its small-toothed zipper.
 It tends to catch on the shell material of the bag, requiring a lot of attention when zipping it up.
+Many products in this review now come with anti-snag zipper pulls to solve this problem.
 The other problem with this zipper is that it will not be compatible with other bags should you ever want to zip together with someone else!

 One set-back with this bag is its zipper.
 It has a tendency to catch on the shell material.

 This is a great choice for all your lightweight backpacking needs.
 With the Phase, you can push your adventures into the shoulder season and camp from cool spring nights all the way through to crisp fall ones as well.
 It is not the best choice for very warm climates at the height of summer, but great for the mountains.